Ashkelon: Economy

 Ashkelon is the northern terminus for the Trans-Israel pipeline, which brings petroleum products from Eilat to an oil terminal at the port.
 The Ashkelon seawater reverse osmosis (SWRO) desalination plant is the largest in the world.
 The project was developed as a BOT (build–operate–transfer) by a consortium of three international companies: Veolia water, IDE Technologies and Elran.
 In March 2006, it was voted "Desalination Plant of the Year" in the Global Water Awards.

 Since 1992, Israel Beer Breweries has been operating in Ashkelon, brewing Carlsberg and Tuborg beer for the Israeli market.

 Culture and sports

 The Ashkelon Sports Arena opened in 1999.
 The "Jewish Eye" is a Jewish world film festival that takes place annually in Ashkelon.
 The festival marked its seventh year in 2010.
 The Breeza Music Festival has been held yearly in and around Ashkelon's amphitheatre since 1992.
 Most of the musical performances are free.
 Israel Lacrosse operates substantial youth lacrosse programs in the city and recently hosted the Turkey men's national team in Israel's first home international in 2013.

+There is also a museum and art gallery called Ashkelon Khan Museum located in what was the Great Mosque (Jamia al-Kabir) that was constructed by Sayf al-Din Salar in 1300.